wildlyinaccurate/wildlyinaccurate.github.io/_posts/2010-10-04-custom-doctrine-2-console-commands.md

 {% responsive_image path: assets/capture.jpg alt: "Fixtures Directory Structure" %}

-application/fixtures/
+`application/fixtures/`

-application/fixtures/Commands.php
+`application/fixtures/Commands.php`

-application/fixtures/Command/
+`application/fixtures/Command/`

-application/fixtures/Command/LoadDataCommand.php
+`application/fixtures/Command/LoadDataCommand.php`

-application/fixtures/Commands.php is used to load our custom commands.
-For now, we only have one command - LoadData.
+`application/fixtures/Commands.php` is used to load our custom commands.
+For now, we only have one command - `LoadData`.
 To load this command, simply add the line `require_once 'Command/LoadDataCommand.php';`

-Now in application/fixtures/Command/LoadDataCommand.php, copy the following code:
+Now in `application/fixtures/Command/LoadDataCommand.php`, copy the following code:

 ```php
 <?php